DessimozLab/FastOMA/README.md

 HUMAN00037
 ```

-The selected isoforms will be added as a new column to the input splice files stored as tsv at `out_folder/temp_output/selected_isoforms/`
+To find the selected isoforms you can follow the instruction [here](https://github.com/DessimozLab/FastOMA/wiki/How-to-find-the-selected-isoforms).

 ## Under the hood: what are FastOMA gene families?
 Firstly, those proteins that are mapped to the same OMAdb rootHOG (e.g. HOG:D0066142 for HOG:D0066142.1a.1a) by OMAmer are